voder-ai/create-fastify-ts/README.md

 # Fastify TypeScript Template

 A production-ready TypeScript + Fastify template for building REST APIs and microservices.
-Includes health check endpoint, testing framework, code quality tools, security headers, structured logging, and automated release workflow.
+Currently includes a basic Fastify server with a health check endpoint.
+Additional production features (security headers, structured logging, and more) are planned as future enhancements.

 ## Quick Start